Advice from Dan Miles business director, Melt Content

 But there is also increased competition in the retail sector, with non-specialists such as Expedia throwing titanic marketing budgets at consumers that are already experiencing an increasingly fragmented purchase journey.

 Success will be harder to come by than ever before for cruise specialists.
-Here, Dan Miles, business director at Melt Content, suggests some content marketing tactics for cruise specialist travel agents.
+Here, Dan Miles, business director at Melt Digital, suggests some content marketing tactics for cruise specialist travel agents.